True Love Whole Foods lives at the Farm at Cedar Woods, along with farm owners Susan & Gerry.

 The Society offered day programs for people facing mental, emotional, and social barriers, and operated from the farm for five years, until January, 2013.

 Prior to its use by The Farm at Cedar Woods Society, the land was owned by the Roy family for many years.
-The Roys built the original farm house, which had a lovely backyard garden and several fruit trees that are still there today.
+The Roys built the original farm house, which had a lovely backyard garden where our courtyard is now, as well as several fruit trees that are still there today.

 To find out what's happening around the farm these days, you can follow us on The Farm At Cedar Woods' Facebook page.